Pranesh-2005/github-readme-stats-fast/Readme.md

 5. You're done 🎉
     </details>

-## Disable rate limit protections

-GitHub Readme Stats contains several Vercel environment variables that can be used to remove the rate limit protections:

-*   `CACHE_SECONDS`: This environment variable takes precedence over our cache minimum and maximum values and can circumvent these values for self-hosted Vercel instances.

-See [the Vercel documentation](https://vercel.com/docs/concepts/projects/environment-variables) on adding these environment variables to your Vercel instance.

 ## Keep your fork up to date

 You can keep your fork, and thus your private Vercel instance up to date with the upstream using GitHub's [Sync Fork button](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
 You can also use the [pull](https://github.com/wei/pull) package created by [@wei](https://github.com/wei) to automate this process.